-- Return the shark to the sea as quickly as practicable and as safely as possible - These are very large animals weighing many tonnes, crew have to be vigilant not to get between the animal and any other large fixed object where movement may trap them - When the body of the animal is stationary on deck, the tail can flick so crew should be very careful whenever attaching strops - Never use a wire strop, this will cut the tail from the animal - Larger diameter rope-strops are best placed further up the tail away from the narrowest part near the tail-fin - Two methods used successfully on vessels: - Use a very wide diameter rope strop (like Samson rope/strop etc) placed well up the tail to carefully drag animal first down the deck then when over the stern ramp remove the strop and refit open strop, (i.e. with no locking-turns) so once in the water the strop falls off - Using a very wide diameter rope strop (Samson rope/strop etc.) placed well up the tail carefully lift the tail up, then using a section of netting or old lengthener material a few metres long, tie this around the tail-shaft, then carefully drag the animal tail first down the stern ramp (this places the 'load' along a much longer area, decreasing the risk of cutting the tail with a strop).
+- Return the shark to the sea as quickly as practicable and as safely as possible - These are very large animals weighing many tonnes, crew have to be vigilant not to get between the animal and any other large fixed object where movement may trap them - When the body of the animal is stationary on deck, the tail can flick so crew should be very careful whenever attaching strops - Never use a wire strop, this will cut the tail from the animal - Larger diameter rope strops are best placed further up the tail away from the narrowest part near the tail-fin - Two methods used successfully on vessels: - Use a very wide diameter rope strop (e.g. samson rope strop) placed well up the tail to carefully drag animal first down the deck, then when over the stern ramp remove the strop and refit open strop (i.e. with no locking-turns), so once the shark is in the water the strop falls off - Using a very wide diameter rope strop (e.g. samson rope strop) placed well up the tail carefully lift the tail up, then using a section of netting or old lengthener material a few metres long, tie this around the tail-shaft, then carefully drag the animal tailfirst down the stern ramp (this places the 'load' along a much longer area, decreasing the risk of cutting the tail with a strop).